Updated: Mar 4

 For employees who choose to have the DFEH investigate, the agency has up to one year to conclude their investigation from the date the DFEH complaint was lodged.
 The DFEH may close the file and issue a right-to-sue letter along the way, or, if it makes a finding of merit, may prosecute the action on the employee's behalf.
 Employees then have one year to file a complaint in federal court from the date of issue of the "right-to-sue" letter.

 Depending on the particular form of wrongful termination claim brought, there are other statutes of limitations.
 For instance, in situations where the employee is terminated due to discrimination or whistleblower retaliation charges are sometimes brought in combination with a tort claim for wrongful termination in public policy breach.
-As stated in section 335.1 of the Code of Civil Procedure, the statute of limitation for wrongful termination lawsuits is two years from the termination date.
+As stated in section 335.1 of the Code of Civil Procedure, the statute of limitation for a California wrongful termination lawsuits is two years from the termination date.

 Furthermore, as section 337 of the Code of Civil Procedure applies, the statute of limitations for violating a contractual argument is four years.
 However, according to section 339, the statute of limitations for violating an oral or implied contract is two years.